- Asked by: Cathy Jamieson, MSP for Carrick, Cumnock and Doon Valley, Scottish Labour

 Answered by Nicola Sturgeon on 17 November 2008

-To ask the Scottish Executive how it will fund any new (a) health centres, (b) hospitals and (c) other NHS facilities it intends to build between May 2007 and April 2011, broken down by NHS board.
+To ask the Scottish Executive how many (a) health centres, (b) hospitals and (c) other NHS facilities it intends to have constructed by the NHS within the current spending review period using the Scottish Futures Trust as the preferred method of procurement, broken down by NHS board.

 Answer